How to Convert Figma to Code: React, HTML, Vue, and JS

 }

-State Management: React’s state management allows components to update and render dynamically based on user interactions or data changes.
+React’s state management enables components to update and render dynamically in response to user interactions or data changes.
 Here’s a simple example of toggling a button’s state:

 import React, { useState } from 'react';